Swifter1243/VivifyTemplate/README.md

 ---

 Before using the exporter, **make sure the assets you want are in your bundle**.
-When an asset is selected, there's a dropdown field in the bottom of the inspector which will allow you to attach the asset to an asset bundle.
+When an asset is selected in the Project View (not the scene hierarchy!), there's a dropdown field in the bottom of the Inspector which will allow you to attach the asset to an asset bundle.

 ![image](https://github.com/user-attachments/assets/6f1b945f-d38f-4f8b-ba42-d546adf12dcb)